yanalex981/Aero-Arduino-Project-Template/README.md

 4. Point the `MAIN_SKETCH` variable to the main source file
 5. Add any object dependencies to `EXTRA_OBJS`

-`make` to build the project, and `make upload` to upload to the connected Arduino
+If needed, change `ARD_BOARD` to match the target Arduino board. `make` to builds the project, and `make upload` uploads the compiled binary to the connected Arduino